 Break-up songs are a staple of songwriters in all genres of music.
-Some singers have made entire careers out of writing about those who disappointed them, broke their hearts and did them wrong.
-Some songwriters pen angry songs, such as Alanis Morrisette did with, “You Oughta Know”.
+Some singers have made entire careers out of writing about those who disappointed them, broken their hearts and did them wrong.
+Some songwriters pen angry songs such as Alanis Morrisette did with “You Oughta Know”.
 Some singers write confessional songs about breaking up such as Taylor Swift does.
 However, there aren’t too many songs that look at the topic of breaking up from the point of view of friendship and regret.
-That’s what Keith Richards does in the song, “Ruby Tuesday”.
+That’s what Keith Richards does in the song “Ruby Tuesday”.

 Linda Keith is “Ruby Tuesday”.

-But, despite all of the experiences Keith Richards has had in his life, he still looks back upon his relationship with Linda Keith with fondness.
+Despite all of the experiences Keith Richards has had in his life, he still looks back upon his relationship with Linda Keith with fondness.
 Fortunately for her, Richards intervention in the 1970s and her subsequent time spent in rehab, all helped put her on a path to a more stable and happy life.
-Linda Keith married a record producer and, together, they enjoyed a peaceful, contented family life.
-Both Richards and Keith remain alive today and see each other, on occasion, with their respective family members in tow.
+Linda Keith married a record producer and together they enjoyed a peaceful, contented family life.
+Both Richards and Keith remain alive today.
+They see each other, on occasion, with their respective family members in tow.
 While they may have broken up, there are ties of friendship and affection between them that have bound them together for over half of a century.
-Not all break-up songs have to be bitter, as “Ruby Tuesday” makes clear.
-So, without further delay, here is Keith Richard’s ode to his first love, Linda Keith, “Ruby Tuesday”.
+Not all break-up songs have to be bitter as “Ruby Tuesday” makes clear.
+So, without further delay, here is Keith Richard’s ode to his first love, Linda Keith.
 Enjoy.

-The link to the video for the song, “Ruby Tuesday” by The Rolling Stones, can be found here.
+The link to the video for the song, “Ruby Tuesday” by The Rolling Stones can be found here. ***The lyrics version can be found here.

 The link for the official website for The Rolling Stones can be found here.

-Thanks, as always, to KEXP, for helping to inspire the writing of this post.
+Thanks to Rolling Stone Magazine for helping to inspire the writing of this post.
 The link to their wonderful website can be found here.